rjanke/thepitofknowledge/README.md

 # About
-This is my personal blog site.
+This is the code behind my personal blog [site](https://thepitofknowledge.com/).
 It's built on [VitePress](https://vitepress.dev/), GitHub Pages, and uses Docker for local development.

 ## Local Development
 In the root directory, run: